Navigation

 We've got that covered for you!
 Visit our Sydney & NSW deals section on our website or sign up to get the hottest deals sent straight to your email.

-There are so many amazing places to stay in Sydney & NSW, depending on what you like.
+There are plenty of amazing places to stay in Sydney, depending on what you like.
 If you want to be close to the action, the CBD has plenty of hotels and apartments near the main attractions.
-If you love the beach, you can't go wrong with Bondi or Manly, where you can enjoy the sun, sand, and surf.
-For a more laid-back vibe, why not check out the Blue Mountains or the Hunter Valley?
-They are both stunning destinations with cosy accommodation options.
+If you love the beach, you can't go wrong with Bondi or Manly, where you can enjoy the sun, sand and surf.
+For a more laidback vibe, check out the Blue Mountains or the Hunter Valley - both stunning destinations with cosy accommodation options.

 Do I need travel insurance for Sydney?

-Absolutely, it is highly recommended to have travel insurance for your trip to Sydney.
+Absolutely, we highly recommend travel insurance for your trip to Sydney.
 We provide a range of travel insurance options suitable for travel to Australia.
 Find more information here.

-Can I use New Zealand dollars in Sydney & NSW?
+Can I use New Zealand dollars in Sydney?

 No, you will need to exchange your New Zealand dollars (NZD) for Australian dollars (AUD).
 Currency exchange services are available at airports, banks, and exchange bureaus.
-Most credit and debit cards are widely accepted.
+Most credit and debit cards are widely accepted, as well as via digital wallets.

 How can I get around in Sydney?

-Sydney has extensive public transport system, including trains, buses, and ferries.
+Sydney is well connected with public transport systems including trains, buses, and ferries.
 The Opal card is a convenient payment method for all public transport.
 For shorter stays, rideshare services like Uber and taxis are also available.

 Where to shop in Sydney?

-Sydney & NSW are fantastic family holiday destinations with plenty of activities for all ages.
-In Sydney, visit Taronga Zoo, SEA LIFE Sydney Aquarium, and Luna Park.
-Explore the Blue Mountains for outdoor adventures like bushwalking and scenic railway rides.
+Sydney is a fantastic family holiday destination with plenty of activities for all ages.
+Visit Taronga Zoo, SEA LIFE Sydney Aquarium and Luna Park.
+Venture further, to the Blue Mountains for outdoor adventures like bushwalking and scenic railway rides.
 Enjoy beach days at Bondi or Manly, and discover the interactive museums and parks throughout the city and region.
 For a fantastic family day out hop on the ferry to visit the zoo and Watsons Bay.
-Enjoy classic fish & chips at Doyles by the harbour, or head to the Watsons Bay Boutique Hotel for their own delicious take on this seaside favourite, paired with a tempting cocktail menu.
+Enjoy classic fish and chips at Doyles by the harbour, or head to the Watsons Bay Boutique Hotel for their own delicious take on this seaside favourite, paired with a tempting cocktail menu.

 Meet our Sydney and NSW specialists